Stirling Castle - 'Warwolf' Siege Engine (1304)

 More about this project: "Wolf At The Door" - The Siege of Stirling Castle, 1304

-This image is covered by a Creative Commons CC BY-NC-ND 4.0 license.
+Creative Commons CC BY-NC-ND 4.0.
 Reusers may copy and distribute the image in any medium or format.
-BY: credit must be given to the creator.
-NC: Only non-commercial uses of the work are permitted.
-ND: No derivatives or adaptations of the work are permitted.
+Credit must be given to the creator.
+Only non-commercial uses of the work are permitted.
+No derivatives or adaptations of the work are permitted.
 More information can be found on my Licensing information page.